 By PSW Staff • November 15, 2013 “Simply plugging in Sigma and mixing through it added extra space and punch to anything we ran through it.” explains Romesh.
 Solid State Logic has announced that rock producer Romesh Dodangoda is the first UK producer to install the new SSL Sigma in his Long Wave Studio.
 Romesh has long been a user of SSL equipment, whether at his own studio facility, or in other commercial studios he chooses to work in.
 He’s worked with bands such as Funeral for a Friend, Motorhead, Kids in Glass Houses, Twin Atlantic and Bullet for my Valentine.
 Being a “rock” man, Romesh has spent a lot of productive time behind the controls of an SL4000G!
 However he’s also firmly embraced hybrid studio workflow and complements his Nuendo system with a particularly choice selection of outboard, mics and amplifiers.
 He recently took delivery of an SSL Sigma remote-controlled analogue summing unit.
 Romesh told SSL what he thought of it… “We work really hard to get everything recorded right, and as we usually multi-mic several speaker cabinets for each guitar or bass we track so we have to be sure that everything is in phase.
 Knowing that we’ve taken so much care to get the sounds right at source it just seems stupid not to run it through a mix bus that doesn’t match this level of quality and attention.
 “There is a nice sweet spot on the Sigma mix bus, just like when you’re mixing on an SSL Console.
 You can drive it hard and get some incredibly musical results, but you can also run it at a more comfortable level and still hear the benefits of using the Sigma on your mix.
 “The first time I plugged it in, I noticed straight away the depth it added to the mix!
 I could hear a much deeper sound, especially in the low end, and you could hear the different spaces for each instrument much more clearly, particularly the kick and the bass guitar.
 We’ve just finished an album and using Sigma definitely made a positive difference to how it’s turned out.”
 Romesh also has SSL Alpha Link converters as his DAW I/O which he uses pretty much as a straight summing unit.
 “I generally submix down to 12 stereo groups and then put these through Sigmam” he explains.
 “We’re hitting the inputs at a pretty decent level, but pulling the Mix bus back slightly so we’re not too hot going back into Nuendo.
 Andy Jackson at SSL was really helpful, and showed us a really nice way to work with Sigma so we were monitoring the processed stereo DAW mix through the monitor section.
 “This way we hear what would be sent to the client!
 There are so many features and ways you can use this thing but even using it just as a straight summing device gives you so much benefit on the sound of the mix, let alone all the other features!
 I’m not using the monitor side really as I am monitoring everything through Nuendo.
 “However, I did use it and that all works really well and is very simple to use.
 The GUI software that runs it is very easy to use too, I was up and running in just a few moments.”
-Solid State Logic Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Producers Recording SSL Studio · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Solid State Logic Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Producers Recording SSL Studio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.